cgbea/Bootstrap-Portfolio/README.md

 The website can be publically accessed at https://cgbea.github.io/cbeagent-portfolio/.

 ## Credits
-The starter code and assets were provided by edX as part of its Skills for Life front-end skills course.
-HTML and CSS techniques learned from [W3Schools](https://www.w3schools.com/) and [mdn web docs](https://developer.mozilla.org/en-US/docs/Learn) were used in the making of this website.
+The project brief was provided by edX as part of its Skills for Life front-end skills course.
+HTML and CSS techniques learned from [Bootstrap documentation](https://getbootstrap.com/), [W3Schools](https://www.w3schools.com/) and [mdn web docs](https://developer.mozilla.org/en-US/docs/Learn) were used in the making of this website.
+The Linkedin Icon was made available on [this page] (https://brand.linkedin.com/policies#:~:text=If%20you%20have%20a%20current,the%20terms%20of%20the%20agreement). and any icons were sourced from [Font Awesome](https://fontawesome.com/).

 ## License
 MIT License